-This is a vocal composition project based on the music and stories of Scheherazade by Nikolai Rimsky-Korsakov.
-We have outlined the background of the piece and the composer, followed by how to create your own version of Scheherazade with your children.
-This project is designed to be flexible, so you can make it as simple or as challenging as you like.
-This being the case, it could take as few as two sessions or be extended much longer.
+This is a vocal composition project based on the music and stories of 'Scheherazade' by Nikolai Rimsky-Korsakov.
+In this article, we have outlined the background of the piece and the composer, which is followed by an activity for you to create your own version of 'Scheherazade' with your pupils.

 Please feel free to adapt the ideas below to suit the resources you have and the needs of your children.